 At the conclusion of this probation period you will then be subjected to further review regarding your suitability to join the team.
 If you are considered suitable beyond this initial period, you will then be invited to join the Team as a Trainee Team member for a minimum 1 year period.

-During this trainee membership period, you will be required to attend a weekend residential course in Mountain Rescue currently scheduled for mid-October every year.
+During this trainee membership period, you will be required to attend weekend residential course in Mountain Rescue.

 Full Team Callout Member